jquatier/eureka-js-client/README.md

 This will cause the client to perform a DNS lookup using `config.eureka.host` and `config.eureka.ec2Region`.
 The naming convention for the DNS TXT records required for this to function is also described in the Wiki article above.
 This feature will also work in non-EC2 environments as long as the DNS records conform to the same convention.

 ### Statically configuring Eureka server list
 While the recommended approach for resolving the Eureka cluster is using DNS (see above), you can also statically configure the list of Eureka servers by zone or just using a simple default list.
-Make sure to provide the full protocol, host, port, and path to the Eureka REST service when using this approach.
+Make sure to provide the full protocol, host, port, and path to the Eureka REST service (usually `/apps/`) when using this approach.

 #### Static cluster configuration (map by zone)